mtazzari/galario/docs/install.rst

 By far the easiest way to install |galario| is via `conda <https://conda.io>`_.
 If you are new to `conda`, you may want to start with the minimal `miniconda
 <https://repo.continuum.io/miniconda/>`_.
 With `conda` all dependencies are
-installed automatically and you get access to |galario|'s C/C++ and python bindings, both with support for multithreading.
+installed automatically and you get access to |galario|'s C++ core and python bindings, both with support for multithreading.

 .. code-block:: bash